reedhop24-del/new-relic-assessment/README.md

 Tests must be run in that order because the shutdown test shuts down the server.

 ### Assumptions
-- The problem description did not specify how when there are 5 connected clients, what is the expected behavior of the 6th client, rather than reject that client will be queued by the executor service when a thread is available.
-The client is not necessarily aware that they are waiting and may time out, though I thought this was a better behavior than rejecting the client.
+- The problem description did not specify when there are 5 connected clients, what is the expected behavior of the 6th client.
+  Rather than reject that client, the client will be queued by the executor service when a thread is available.
+The client is not necessarily aware that they are waiting and may time out, though I thought this was better behavior than rejecting the client.

-- Input that does not have a terminating new line character is ignored and the connection remains open rather than input that is invalid (non integer chars or length greater than 9) in which case the connection is closed.
+- Input that does not have a terminating new line character is ignored and the connection remains open.
+In contrast, input that is invalid (non integer chars or length greater than 9) the connection is closed.

+- When a termination message is received from the client, the server closes all client connections and does a clean shutdown meaning it shuts down and gracefully, handles any exceptions, and closes all resources it had open.

 - Unique numbers are stored only in memory during runtime, they are not reloaded from disk if the server restarts.